Creating a FastCS Driver#

 All responses from the IPConnection are strings.
 This is fine for the ID command because the value is actually a string, but for P the value is a float, so the update methods needs to explicitly cast to the correct type.
 It can use Attribute.dtype to call the builtin for its datatype - e.g. int, float, str, etc.

 Now the IOC has two PVs being polled periodically.
 The new PV will be visible in the Phoebus UI on refresh (right-click).
 DEMO:Power will read as 0 because the simulator is not currently running a ramp.
 To do that the controller needs to be able to set values on the device, as well as read them back.
 The ramp rate of the temperature can be read with the R command and set with the R=... command.
-This means the controller also needs a Sender handler that implements put to send values to the device.
+This means the IO also needs a send method to send values to the device.

-Update the existing handler to support both update and put, making it a Handler (which implements both Updater and Sender).
-Then add a new AttrRW with type Float to get and set the ramp rate.
+Update the IO to implement send and then add a new AttrRW with type Float to get and set the ramp rate.

 Note